KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

     Kevin Marquette
 ```

-We can also get and update properties directly.
+We can access and update properties directly.

 ``` posh
     PS> $data[0].first